zhester/cygassoc/README.md

 various installations/varieties of Vim between my FreeBSD desktops, servers, and Windows desktops.
 I tried gVim, but under Windows it's like driving a Lotus through a corn field.
-I quickly realized a powerful editor like Vim also needs a lot of supporting applications to keep the workflow seemless.
+I quickly realized a powerful editor like Vim also needs a lot of supporting applications to keep the workflow seamless.

-Eventually, I paired everything down to the common denominator: Vim through some form of an xterm.
+Eventually, I pared everything down to one common denominator: Vim through some form of an xterm.
 This gives me the exact same editing environment whether I'm on a full, graphical desktop (Windows or Unix) or editing files on a remote system over SSH (of which, I do a considerable amount).